Tutorials Design Patterns in C#

 Mediator Pattern with MediatR — Pipeline Behaviors

-Learn Mediator Pattern with MediatR — Pipeline Behaviors in our free Design Patterns in C# series.
-Step-by-step explanations, examples, and interview tips on Toolliyo Academy.
+Mediator Pattern with MediatR — Pipeline Behaviors: free step-by-step lesson with examples, common mistakes, and interview tips — part of Design Patterns in C# on Toolliyo Academy.

 Mediator Pattern with MediatR — Pipeline Behaviors — ShopNest Enterprise Architecture

-Target keyword: mediator pattern with mediatr c# design patterns · Read time: ~24 min · .NET: 8 / 9 · Project: ShopNest Enterprise Architecture — Inventory
+Target keyword: mediator pattern with mediatr c# design patterns · Read time: ~24 min · .NET: 10 · ENTERPRISE · Project: ShopNest Enterprise Architecture — Inventory

 Introduction

-Mediator Pattern with MediatR — Pipeline Behaviors is essential for .NET architects building ShopNest Enterprise Architecture Platform — Toolliyo's 69-article design patterns master path covering GoF patterns, enterprise architecture, microservices, ASP.NET Core integration, and senior interview preparation.
-Every article includes minimum 2 mandatory real-world examples in different business domains.
+Mediator Pattern with MediatR — Pipeline Behaviors is essential for .NET architects building ShopNest Enterprise Architecture Platform — Toolliyo's 69-article design patterns master path covering GoF creational, structural, and behavioral patterns; enterprise patterns (Repository, CQRS, Saga, Outbox); microservices; ASP.NET Core architecture; and senior interview prep.
+Every article includes minimum two mandatory real-world examples.

 In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect mediator pattern with mediatr with real banking, e-commerce, or SaaS examples — not toy animal demos.
-This article delivers two mandatory enterprise examples on Inventory.
+This article delivers production depth on Inventory.

 After this article you will